Best SSDs for 2022

 Connectivity

-Most drives on the market at the connect to a computer via USB-C. Speed can vary with that connection, so be sure to make sure the device comes with a cable that makes the most of your computer’s actual connections.
+Most drives on the market at the moment connect to a computer via USB-C. Speed can vary with that connection, so be sure to make sure the device comes with a cable that makes the most of your computer’s actual connections.
 Some drives have the cable integrated, while others require you to carry an external wire.
-The former has an advantage when it comes to convenience (you’ll never be out of luck when you forget a cable), but if that wire dies, it takes the whole device with it.
+The former has an advantage when it comes to convenience (you’ll never be out of luck when you forget a cable), but if that wire dies, it takes the device with it.

 Best 2TB external SSD: 2TB SanDisk Extreme PRO Portable SSD